wayscript/feedback/README.md

 ### Be a superhero!

-[**Create a new issue**](https://github.com/wayscript/feedback/issues/new) to track any bugs, feature requests, or feedback you would like to share with the WayScript team.
+[**CLICK HERE**](https://github.com/wayscript/feedback/issues/new) to submit bugs, feature requests, or feedback you would like to share with the WayScript team.

 Thank you for being a part of the WayScript community!